billbeaver/eSearch/README.md

 [![Image of Enhanced Search Widget](https://raw.github.com/rscheitlin/eSearch/master/Preview.jpg "Example Enhanced Search Widget app")](http://gis.calhouncounty.org/FlexViewer3.1/index.html?config=config-eSearch.xml&esearch=2&slayer=3&exprnum=1)

 ## Version Updates
+Version 3.7 - 10/29/2014
+* Recompiled for Flex Viewer 3.7
+* Assets folder is now searched for based on the location of the compiled widget and not the configuration file.
+* This widget now has a GUI in App Builder!

 Version 3.6.10 - 10/20/2014
 * Fixed issues with searching MultiPoint Geometry.
 * Fixed error 1009 when preforming a graphical search when the widget is initially opened.